roussadorodrigo/roussadorodrigo/README.md

 - Microsoft Word, Excel and Powerpoint

 ## Other Roles
+- Founding Member of the CodPop Guitar Pedals Project (2024 - now)
-- Telecommunication Department Manager at ISEL Space
+- Telecommunication Department Manager at ISEL Space (2024 - 2025)
-- 1st Year Students Mentor
+- 1st Year Students Mentor (2023 and 2025)

 ## Interests
 - Guitar Pedals